djkalirdp/billing/README.md

 - View all users with roles
 - Add new user (username + password + role)
 - Delete users (`admin` account is protected)

+### UPI & QR Code
+Add your UPI ID — a QR code will automatically appear on every invoice PDF.
+Customers can scan with PhonePe, Google Pay, Paytm, or any UPI app to pay instantly.

 ---